damiso15/alx-higher_level_programming/0x02-python-import_modules/README.md

 * 1-calculation.py - Write a program that imports functions from the file `calculator_1.py`, does some Maths, and prints the result.
 * 2-args.py - Write a program that prints the number of and the list of its arguments.
 * 3-infinite_add.py - Write a program that prints the result of the addition of all arguments
+* 4-hidden_discovery.py - Write a program that prints all the names defined by the compiled module `hidden_4.pyc` (please download it locally).

 ## 0-add.py ##